sergiopolog/tlcs90-rom-reader/README.md

 > * Pin 55 should be tied to Vcc (or to a pull-up resistor) if it uses internal ROM.
 > * Additionally, Pin 21 could be tied to Vcc aswell, indicating that no external interrupt is used.
 However this doesn't happen always.

+First of all, ensure the 28C256 EEPROM is unprotected.
+This type of device can be protected making that any write performed on the device will be rejected.
+So, you need to ensure always to "Off Protect" the device before installing it on the board.
+Don't do any other actions on the EEPROM other than de-protecting it before inserting it in the socket of the reader PCB.
+(Thanks **kuze** for discovering and testing this)

 1. Set the `DSW2` with an initial value of **4** (0100).
 2. Select the internal ROM size of the target device using `DSW1`.
 If device model is unknown, then select 32K option to perform a full read.
 Perhaps, some space should be discarded after reading process.